xxRON-js/HTB-can-you-hear-me/README.md

 ## Challenge Overview

 Welcome to the "Can You Hear Me?" challenge on Hack The Box.
-This challenge is designed to test your skills in [mention specific skills/topics relevant to the challenge, e.g., web exploitation, cryptography, steganography].
+This challenge is designed to test your skills in research and protocol identity

 ## Challenge Details

 - **Name:** Can You Hear Me?
-- **Category:** [Specify the challenge category, e.g., Web Exploitation]
+- **Category:** Hardware
-- **Points:** [Specify the points awarded for solving the challenge]
+- **Points:** 20
-- **Difficulty:** [Specify the difficulty level, e.g., Easy/Medium/Hard]
+- **Difficulty:** Easy
-- **Author:** [Name of the challenge author]
+- **Author:** Me haha

 ## Challenge Description

-[Provide a brief description of the challenge.
-What are participants required to do?
-Any hints or initial guidance?]
+we got some mystery signal and we need you help here with decode it. help us keep our radio bands clean from pirates
 ## Getting Started

 To start the challenge, follow these steps: